 NetForecast began measuring the accuracy of the Cox Internet data usage in 2010 and has continuously audited the accuracy of meter since 2016.
-This report covers the 12-month period from January through December 2018.
+This report covers the 12-month period from January through December 2019.
 The Cox meter accuracy specification states that the meter should correctly measure traffic within plus-or-minus (+/-) 1% on a monthend and daily basis.
-Significant undercounting occurred throughout 2018, which benefited Cox's subscribers.
+Notable undercounting occurred throughout 2019, which benefited Cox's subscribers.
 There were infrequent and small overcounting occurrences, however, there was no observed overcounting above the +1% specification over the course of a full month.

-For Cox, NetForecast performs both passive measurements of real user traffic in subscriber homes, and active reference tests in which a NetForecast probe and server generate the only traffic on dedicated test lines in subscriber homes.
-For both approaches, NetForecast performs independent traffic measurements, obtains hourly usage meter records from Cox for each location, and compares NetForecast's measurements with Cox's records.
+For Cox, NetForecast performs both passive measurements of real user traffic in subscriber homes, and active reference tests in which a NetForecast probe and server generate the only traffic on dedicated test lines.
+For both approaches, NetForecast performs independent traffic measurements, obtains daily usage meter records from Cox for each location, and compares NetForecast's measurements with Cox's records.

-gathers NetForecast usage data throughout the year.
-The accuracy assessment in this report is based on 10.800.012 audit measurements. exceeding the minimum number of samples required for statistical reliability.
+NetForecast gathers usage data throughout the year.
+The accuracy assessment in this report based 9,223,480 audit on is measurements. exceeding the minimum number of samples required for statistical reliability.
 NetForecast analyzes each site's data to determine how accurately the meter counted that site's data for the month.
 The results are reported using three metrics: site monthly error, month-end error (MEE) frequency, and yearly Apdex score.

 NetForecast analyzed the number and magnitude of out-of-spec month-end errors normalized across all measured sites and all months in the year using a standard 95% confidence interval calculation.
-NetForecast validates with 95% statistical confidence that in 2018, across all measured sites, out-of-spec monthly errors had an overall impact of undercounting by 7.73% as Figure 1 shows.
+NetForecast validates with 95% statistical confidence that in 2019, across all measured sites, outof-spec monthly errors had an overall impact of undercounting by -5.83% as Figure 1 shows (-5.87 out-of-spec low plus +0.04 out-of-spec high).
 This undercounting benefited Cox subscribers.

-Figure 1 - Site Monthly Error in 2018
+Figure 1 - Site Monthly Error in 2019